-A half-day intensive Mobile Phone Video Production training course in the art of creating compelling short form (2-4 min) video content using a mobile device and free digital editing and filmmaking apps.
+A half-day intensive Making Videos With Mobile Phones Training Course teaches you the art of creating compelling short form (2-4 min) video content using a mobile device and free digital editing and filmmaking apps.
 You will learn how to create content that grabs the attention of audiences who have short attention spans and use mobile devices.

 Mobile Phone Video Production – What is it?

 Anyone can press RECORD to tell a story – but few people can do it well enough to engage an audience.
 With training everyone can shoot, capture, edit and create a simple video narrative or report at no cost – the video can then be shared and broadcast free of charge across social media channels, embedded in your website or broadcast as a live event.

 The half-day course is designed as in introduction to the basic principles of shooting, framing, editing and uploading to social media platforms such as Facebook and Twitter.
 It has particular value for those in:

 Why should you attend?

 - In 2017 more than 74 percent of all internet traffic will be video (Source: Sales Force, 2015)